Web for Pentester

 Once you have all of these working, you can then build a tool that supports all of these together.

-Once you have all of this ready to go, it is really easy to build your own tool to exploit a vulnerability or to automate some part of the discovery process during a test.
+Once you have all of this ready to go, it's really easy to build your own tool to exploit a vulnerability or to automate some part of the discovery process during a test.
 Complex bugs often need a bit of automation.
 You are unlikely to be able to exploit them, unless you can write your own HTTP clients.

 Examples of Web vulnerabilities